IDAES/idaes-pse/docs/technical_specs/core/util/phase_equilibria.rst

 The methods also include ``Txy_diagram()`` which is a method that calculates the data and creates the plots automatically.

 .. autofunction:: idaes.core.util.phase_equilibria.Txy_diagram

+.. note::Currently these methods work with **FTPx** state definitions.